inkVerb/toplogger/README.md

 ## Service Breakdown
 - This explains the two simple files that make this service work
-- The two files, plus two optional configs, are the same for every architecture's installer package
+- The two files, plus two optional configs and the AppArmor profile, are the same for every architecture's installer package
   - The `.service` file goes in `/usr/systemd/system/`, not `/etc/systemd/system/` [because this is part of a package](https://bbs.archlinux.org/viewtopic.php?id=171461)
-  - The `.sh` script is not intended to be executed from the command line, so it goes somewhere in `/lib/`
+  - The `.sh` script is not intended to be executed from the command line, so it goes somewhere in `/usr/lib/`
     - `/lib/` is a symlink to `/usr/lib/` across most architectures, so we use `/usr/lib/` directly
   - The configs at `/etc/toplogger/conf` & `/etc/toplogger/logdir`, if broken, have default contingencies in the `.sh` script
     - *If changed*, they will be removed on a purge, but not a simple remove
     - If they are not changed, then the package manager will recognize them from the files that shipped and remove them when the package is removed
+  - AppArmor profiles are stored in `/etc/apparmor.d/`
+    - The profile files are usually named after the primary executable file's location they govern
+      - `usr.lib.toplogger.toplogger.sh` (for `/usr/lib/toplogger/toplogger.sh`)
 - The dependency is `systemd` since we are using systemd structure, not SysVinit or Upstart

 | **`toplogger.sh`** : (`/usr/lib/toplogger/toplogger.sh` - `755`)